Local Pedestrian, Cycling and Traffic Calming

 The purpose of the RTC, appointed by RMS, is to deal with appeals from RMS or NSW Police members of the LPCTCC.
 Appeals can be lodged when Council wishes to take action either contrary to the unanimous advice of the traffic committee or when the advice is not unanimous.
 The decision of the RTC is binding on all parties.

 There are 4 formal members of the Committee:

 Four formal (voting) representatives, one from each of the following:

 - NSW Police Service

 - local state Members of Parliament or their nominee.

 Informal (non-voting) representatives, where relevant, from each of the following:

 - cycling representative appointed by the Lord Mayor.

-The Chairperson and their alternate shall be determined by Council.
+The Chairperson and their alternative shall be determined by Council.
 Views of informal members are considered but not binding.

-Note: Representatives of the NSW Police Service and representatives of State MPs can only vote on issues in their command or electorate respectively.
+Note: Representatives of the NSW Police Service and representatives of state MPs can only vote on issues within their command or electorate respectively.